n0x6/Visual-Studio-Code-Config/README.md

 Hello! 👋 Welcome to my Visual Studio Code configuration repository.
 Over the years, I've been inspired by various settings from many talented developers.
 Rather than just borrowing their configurations, I decided to curate my own to match my specific needs and preferences.

-**Target Audience:** 🎯 This configuration is tailored for junior developers who have a penchant for backend development, yet relish working on frontend projects with HTML and JavaScript.

 ### Extensions 🛠:
 Here's a list of extensions that I find indispensable for my workflow: